 The mission of the Finger Lakes Geriatric Education Center is to provide education to the health care workforce that will optimize care for older adults.
 Toward this end, the FLGEC is pleased to sponsor and/or co-sponsor these events:

 In Nov.
-2021, the CDC released provisional data indicating the there were an estimated 100,306 drug overdose deaths in the US during 12-month period ending in April 2021, an increase of 28.5% from the 78,056 deaths during the same period the year before.
+2021, the CDC released provisional data indicating that there were an estimated 100,306 drug overdose deaths in the US during 12-month period ending in April 2021, an increase of 28.5% from the 78,056 deaths during the same period the year before.
 Deaths increased from synthetic opioids (primarily fentanyl), methamphetamines, cocaine, and semi-synthetic opioids (such as prescription pain medication).
 Older adults are included in these numbers.
-This VIRTUAL webinar series will examine the history of drug use, current status, and unique approaches to care of special populations.
+This webinar series will be held via Zoom.
+There is no charge to attend.
+These events are funded through grants from HRSA.

 Opioid Overdose Prevention – Narcan Training

 The opioid epidemic continues to exist, stressing the importance of early recognition of an individual experiencing an overdose.
 Now more than ever the importance of having Narcan readily available and the knowledge on the use of Narcan can and will save lives.
 Understanding how the Good Samaritan Law will impact those administering the medication will alleviate the fear in providing care.
 Understanding the importance in call 911 for all overdoses, as this is frequently the individual’s first introduction to potential care for their substance use disorder.
 Reporting the use of Narcan will provide important data to the State, which in turn can turn into increased funding to address this issue.